dweldon/install-node-on-linux/README.md

 ## Notes

 - This script adds an `export` to the end of your `~/.bashrc`.
-- It works on Ubuntu.
+- It works on Ubuntu and PopOS.
 I haven't tested it on other distributions.
 - If you find an issue with your distribution, open an issue or send me a PR.

 ## Install